 Building cities and managing natural resources

-Historically, Hanwha E&C has played a key role in rebuilding Korea after the war in mid-century.
+Historically, Hanwha Corporation/E&C has played a key role in rebuilding Korea after the war in mid-century.
 By repurposing useless lands or revitalizing abandoned ones we, in effect, bolstered the spirit of the nation and renewed the economic activity across the country.
 Since then, we’ve never stopped developing; instead, our projects have only become bigger, more complex, and global.
 We’ve been leading the industrial and residential development, creating now, the entire cities and their infrastructures like the Incheon EcoMetro city, Daedeok Techno Valley (DTV), the Yongin Techno Valley, Sejong city, and the New Bismayah City in the Middle East.
 We have also become involved in water resource management, developing several seaports and the Four Rivers Project, a multi-purpose green project to revitalize 4 major rivers with 14 tributaries covering more than more than 929 km of streams.
-Hanwha E&C also builds water treatment facilities that include the HDF process, a membrane filtration and advanced water treatment technology.
-Korea’s Ministry of Environment has awarded Hanwha E&C’s HDF process with Korea's first new technology certification.
+Hanwha Corporation/E&C also builds water treatment facilities that include the HDF process, a membrane filtration and advanced water treatment technology.
+Korea’s Ministry of Environment has awarded Hanwha Corporation/E&C’s HDF process with Korea's first new technology certification.

 New energy created by the wind